top of page

 As we're coming into cold and flu season now is definitely the time to do everything we can to strengthen our immune systems.
 Here are a few ways you can do this;

-1. Wash your hands regularly for at least 20 seconds with warm water and soap, particularly after you get home from being out and about and before you prepare food and eat!
+1. Wash your hands regularly for at least 20 seconds with warm water and soap, particularly after you get home from being out and about and before you prepare food and eat.
 Keep your hands well moisturized as well to keep skin intact as our skin is our immune systems "first line of defence" against pathogens.

 2. Avoid touching your face unless it's straight after washing your hands.
 Viruses enter the body through our eyes, nose, mouth and ears.

 4. Beta carotene (which changes to vitamin A in the body) containing fruits and vegetables are also important as vitamin A has antiviral properties (Sarris & Wardle 2015, p.
 160).
 Some of these include carrots, spinach, sweet potato, mango, pumpkin, capsicum, pea's, beans and avocado's (Kouris 2011, p.10).
-If you can, grow your own food!
-This really is the best way to get the most vitamins and minerals from your fruit and vegetables, as the moment they're harvested their nutrient content begins to decrease, so if they only have to travel from your garden to your fridge they'll be a lot more nutritious!
+If you can, grow your own food.
+This really is the best way to get the most vitamins and minerals from your fruit and vegetables, as the moment they're harvested their nutrient content begins to decrease, so if they only have to travel from your garden to your fridge they'll be a lot more nutritious.

 8. Keep stress to a minimum!
-There are many ways to do this, but start with getting enough sleep and cutting down on caffeine and sugar.
+There are many ways to do this, but start with getting enough sleep and reducing caffeine and sugar.
 The less caffeine you drink, the better you sleep and therefore the less caffeine you need!
 A recent study supported the link between stress-related disorders being associated with in increased risk of infections (Song et al 2019).
 Exercise is my personal favourite way to deal with stress and anxiety, along with comedies and hugs.
 I recommend finding an activity that you enjoy, ideally outside in nature, which is also known as "green exercise".
 It's as simple as putting on your sneakers and going for a brisk walk, run or cycle in the park.
 Hey, change it up too and include a weekly dance lesson or a team sport such as soccer or football if that's your thing.
 Aim for 45 minutes of moderate intensity (so that you're perspiring) exercise 4-5 times a week.
 If you have a serious medical condition, consult with an exercise physiologist.
 It's also a good idea to have vitamin C (500mg) post intensive exercise as human and animal studies suggest that this vitamin reduces circulating cortisol levels both after exercise, and during periods of psychological stress (Sarris & Wardle 2015, p.171).

 Kouris A, 2011.
 Food sources of nutrients, Australia: Elsevier.